zksecurity/eagen-divisor-formalization/README.md

 Hypotheses:

-- `stmt : DlogStatement E.q` — the discrete-log statement under attack.
+- `stmt : DlogStatement E.q` : the discrete-log relation we must extract a witness for
-- `hd : stmt.degBound < E.q` — the degree bound is below the field size.
+- `hd : stmt.degBound < E.q` : the degree bound is below the field size.
-- `hd2 : 2 ≤ stmt.degBound` — the degree bound is at least 2.
+- `hd2 : 2 ≤ stmt.degBound` : the degree bound is at least 2.
-- `msg : MAProverMsg E.q` — the (possibly cheating) prover's first-round
+- `msg : MAProverMsg E.q` : the (cheating) prover's first-round message.
-  message.
-- `hkm : stmt.k = msg.k` — the message arity matches the statement
+- `hkm : stmt.k = msg.k` : the message arity matches the statement arity.
-  arity.
-- `hTargetOnE : stmt.target ∈ E.points` — the target is a curve point.
+- `hTargetOnE : stmt.target ∈ E.points` : the target is a curve point.
-- `hBasesOnE : ∀ j, stmt.bases j ∈ E.points` — every basis is a curve
+- `hBasesOnE : ∀ j, stmt.bases j ∈ E.points` : every basis point is on the curve.
-  point.
-- `hLargeQ : ...` — a large-field condition: the affine point count
+- `hLargeQ : ...` : a large-field condition: the affine point count
   `E.points.card` exceeds
   `2·(5·(degE+k+2)+3) + 21·(degE+k+2) + 72`, where `degE = msg.toD.degE`
   and `k = stmt.k`, so the counting argument has room.
 (The full point count including infinity is `E.numPoints = E.points.card + 1`.)

-Conclusion: for *every* first-round message — honest or adversarial — one of two things holds:
+Conclusion: for *every* first-round message, honest or adversarial, one of two things holds:

-1. the extractor `maExtractor` run on `msg` returns `some wit`, and that `wit` is a genuine discrete-log witness for `stmt` (`relDlog`); or
+1. The extractor `maExtractor` run on `msg` returns `some wit`, and that `wit` is a genuine discrete-log witness for `stmt` (`relDlog`); or
-2. the set of challenges the verifier accepts is small — bounded by `eventNotEqBound + eventDegBound`, the defined-zero discrepancy bound plus the undefined-denominator bound.
+2. The set of challenges the verifier accepts is small: bounded by `eventNotEqBound + eventDegBound`, the defined-zero discrepancy bound plus the undefined-denominator bound.

-In words: a prover who cannot be extracted from is accepted only negligibly often.
+In words: a prover who cannot be extracted from is accepted only negligibly often (for a small set of challenges).

 Human form: either `msg` yields an extracted witness $w$ with
 $$